flowplayer/flowplayer-ios/README.md

 ## Installation

 **CocoaPods**
 Use the package manager [CocoaPods](https://cocoapods.org/) to install Flowplayer.
-Please make sure you have removed the old version of Flowplayer before doing
+Please make sure you have removed the old version of Flowplayer before upgrading to v2.

 ```bash
 # PodFile